tensorpack/tensorpack/docs/tutorial/intro.rst

 Why tensorpack?
 ~~~~~~~~~~~~~~~~~~~

-TensorFlow is powerful, but at the same time too complicated for a lot of people, especially when **speed** is a concern.
+TensorFlow is powerful, but at the same time too complicated for a lot of people.
+Users will have to worry a lot about things unrelated to the model, especially when **speed** is a concern.
-Users can often write slow code with low-level APIs or other existing high-level wrappers.
+Code written with low-level APIs or other existing high-level wrappers is often suboptimal in speed.
 Even a lot of official TensorFlow examples are written for simplicity rather than efficiency,
 which as a result makes people think TensorFlow is slow.